Mark123252/My-Portfolio/README.md

 ###

-<p align="left">I'm Steven Mark B. Ontanillas, a Computer Science student with a passion for exploring new technologies and enhancing my skills.
+<p align="left"> A Computer Science student with a passion for exploring new technologies and enhancing my skills.
 I'm eager to learn more about software development, data analysis, and artificial intelligence.
 I thrive in collaborative environments and enjoy tackling complex problems through logical thinking and creativity.
 My goal is to continuously expand my knowledge and contribute effectively to projects that make a difference.</p>

 ###